 Suddenly instead of being focused on my health and fitness goals (which were to be healthy, feel great via high energy, quality sleep, mental clarity and to get stronger and be a part of a program that will help me live a longer quality life),

 I started digging for any program that would get me this “perfect body”.
 I wasn’t concerned with how I felt, my general health, etc, I was concerned with my looks.
 Apprehensively, Leangains was a program that was explained to me on a high level.
 Again, it was up to me to look into it if I was going to be serious about it…and I did… I obsessively researched it.

 What is Leangains?
-Leangains is a program that requires a 16 hour fast daily with an 8 hour eating window.
-In that 8 hour window one has x amount of calories that must be tracked as well as x amount of macro nutrients that should be hit as strictly as possible.
-On a workout day this means lots of carbs, nearly no fat and moderate protein.
+Leangains is a program that requires a 16 hour fast daily with an 8-hour eating window.
+In that 8-hour window, one has x amount of calories that must be tracked as well as x amount of macronutrients that should be hit as strictly as possible.
+On a workout day, this means lots of carbs, nearly no fat, and moderate protein.
 To “cut” AKA lose weight, you eat only +10% your TDEE.
-On a rest day one would eat high fat, low carb and moderate protein and caloric intake is reduced 30%.
+On a rest day, one would eat high fat, low carb, and moderate protein and caloric intake are reduced by 30%.

 Every day you are calorically deprived.
 Every day you wait to break the fast.